andrewh7358/Inventory-Management-React/README.md

 # Inventory Management

-Input and visualize simple inventory data utilizing a table and charts.
+You can input and visualize simple inventory data utilizing a table and charts.
 This includes support for custom field validation and basic workflow automation.

 <img src='./screenshot.png' alt='screenshot' height='600px' />